alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 ### Check-in ritual
 Feeling ok- a lot on and slightly worried about HM leaving but looking forward to building a new relationship with the new PM!
 Really enjoyed CCW and the DSxHE events last week :sparkles:

+MS: so glad that you were able to join these in person!

 ### Project specific Reflection
 - Feels like a few balls in the air!
 - Balancing scoping for new activities with a few events coming up soon (e.g knowledge share series and expert panel meeting)

+MS: It sounds like a lot!
+Let's prioritise and see what we can do later.

 ### Notes to discuss during 1:1